-The purpose of ELD 3 is to further develop vocabulary, communication skills, and academic abilities in non-English speaking students.
+The purpose of ELD 3 is to further develop vocabulary, communication skills, and academic abilities in non- English speaking students.
 The course places emphasis on the development of language and communication skills, reading and writing skills, academic concepts and vocabulary, and life skills.
 Students will explore a variety of literature genre, learn cognitive academic skills (i.e. strategies for reading comprehension, vocabulary development, test-taking, critical thinking, and research), and develop their writing, grammar, language usage, mechanics, and spelling.
 Students will utilize technology and media to support the development of vocabulary, fluency, and comprehension.
 Unit themes, essential questions, relevant literature, and extended learning activities also help to motivate students and increase multicultural awareness and appreciation.

-An ELD 3 Lab section is required for each ELD 3 course.
-The lab reinforces and supports the ELD course with supplementary materials and extended oral and writing practice.

-A-2 EM-2 MV-2 R-2

-7. ENGLISH LANGUAGE DEVELOPMENT (ELD) WORKSHOP 1, 2, 3

-Prerequisite(s): Identified ELD students.
+A-2 EM-2 MV-2 R-2 7.
+ENGLISH LANGUAGE DEVELOPMENT (ELD) WORKSHOP 1, 2, 3 Prerequisite(s): Identified ELD students.
 ELD workshop will supplement the student's skills in reading, writing, listening, speaking and survival skills.
 Only elective credit is earned.
 The course is offered during summer only.

-A-2 EM-2 MV-2 R-2 SEM-2

-8. ENGLISH 1 (P)/ACCELERATED (P)

-Prerequisite(s): A freshman level course; For Accelerated courses, the following criteria may be used: Teacher recommendation, and/or student choice.
+A-2 EM-2 MV-2 R-2 SEM-2 8.
+ENGLISH 1 (P)/ACCELERATED (P) Prerequisite(s): A freshman level course; For Accelerated courses, the following criteria may be used: Teacher recommendation, and/or student choice.
 English 1P is designed to continue the development of student skills in reading, writing, listening, and speaking.
 The course is college preparatory, with the curriculum based on the English Language Arts California State Content Standards and the CA Common Core State Standards.
 The course incorporates the various genre found in literature: short story, novel, drama, poetry, and non-fiction.
 In addition, informational text and workplace documents are embedded in the chapter organization of the text.
 Strategies such as AVID, Marzano, and STRP (The Strategic Reading Project) are used to increase reading and critical thinking skills.
 English 1 Accelerated is designed for students who have the intentions of moving to English 2 Accelerated the following year.

-A-2 EM-2 MV-2 R-2

-9. ENGLISH 1 INTENSIVE (P)

-Prerequisite(s): Freshman level course; CST ELA below 325; Gates McGinite Lexile score between 400 and 849

-English 1 Intensive is a course that blends a rigorous English Language Arts Curriculum and support for struggling readers.
+A-2 EM-2 MV-2 R-2 9.
+ENGLISH 1 INTENSIVE (P) Prerequisite(s): Freshman level course; CST ELA below 325; Gates McGinite Lexile score between 400 and 849 English 1 Intensive is a course that blends a rigorous English Language Arts Curriculum and support for struggling readers.
 This University of California A-G approved course will fulfill the B requirement.
 With the integration of Scholastic's READ 180 Universal and a college prep curriculum, comes a unique opportunity for at risk students to develop strong literacy skills, yet remain on track for university admittance.